AlexanderNissen/algorithms-and-data-structures/README.md

 # algorithms-and-data-structures
-Implementation of algorithms and data structures in JavaScript
+Algorithms and data structures implemented in JavaScript